Ellen Hall

-Ellen Hall was an American actress and showgirl.
+Ellen Hall (April 18, 1923 – March 24, 1999) was an American actress and showgirl born in Los Angeles.
 She was introduced to the film industry when her mother, Ella Hall, got an uncredited cameo as a nurse in the 1930 Universal production All Quiet on the Western Front.

 In 1943, Hall joined the Goldwyn Girls, a musical stock company of female dancers formed by Samuel Goldwyn, based on the Ziegfeld Girls.
 In 1944, 20th Century Fox invited her to join the newly formed Diamond Horseshoe Girls.